abhinav503/TataNew/neu_assignment/README.md

             const list3 = list1; // will not compile

-    a <font color="blue">var</font> keyword is used to declare a variable.
-The Dart Compiler automatically knows the type of data based on the assigned value to the variable because Dart is an <font color="blue">infer type language</font>.
+    a **var** keyword is used to declare a variable.
+The Dart Compiler automatically knows the type of data based on the assigned value to the variable because Dart is an **infer type language**.

-    a <font color="blue">final</font> keyword is used for a varibale that can be assigned only once.
+    a **final** keyword is used for a varibale that can be assigned only once.
 Once assigned a value,cannot be changed.

-    a <font color="blue">const</font> keyword means that the object's entire deep state can be determined entirely at compile time and that the object will be frozen and completely immutable.
+    a **const** keyword means that the object's entire deep state can be determined entirely at compile time and that the object will be frozen and completely immutable.
 A const object does not have access to anything you would need to calculate at runtime.For any given const value, a single const object will be created and re-used no matter how many times the const expression(s) are evaluated.

     the second last statement will compile even after second reassignment because after first assignment list2 will become variable. the last statement will not compile becaue const declared variable needs the assignment to be constant as well.